Rian1010/Milestone4/README.md

 ### Languages
 - HTML5: As mark-up language
 - CSS3: For styling
-- JavaScript: To add functionalities and animations in the front end
+- JavaScript: To add functionalities and animations in the front-end
 - Python3: To add functionalities through the back-end

 ### Frameworks